Richa Chadha Feels Traumatized Seeing How Nature Is Treated; Draws Attention To Environmental Issues

 "What will we do with development if we don't have basic things like water and clean air?" she concluded.

 On the work front, Richa is all geared up for the release of her next, 'Section 375'.
-The film, which also stars Akshaye Khanna, promises to be an intense courtroom drama, dissecting the Section 375 of the Indian Penal Code.
+The film, which also stars Akshaye Khanna, promises to be an intense courtroom drama, dissecting Section 375 of the Indian Penal Code.
 It is scheduled for release on September 13.

 MOST READ: Kartik Aaryan Gives Lesson On 'Maturity' In Funny Video; Bhumi Pednekar's Sarcasm Is The Best!